 The clover microgreens are easy to grow.
 You can use a variety of methods to grow them, such as in a glass, using a wet cloth or hydroponic pad.
 Of course, they can also be grown in soil.
 The germination is quick and the success rate is high.

 The best medium for growing clover microgreens is the hydroponic method.
-The rate of germination for clover seeds is usually quick, taking only 1 to 2 days total.
-The harvest window is also relatively short, with microgreens being ready to harvest as early as day 7 of the 7 to 12 projected days it takes for them to mature.
+The rate of germination for clover seeds is usually quick, taking around 4 days total.
+The harvest window is also relatively short, with microgreens being ready to harvest as early as day 8 of the 8 to 12 projected days it takes for them to mature.

 Known for their slightly bitter tangy taste, buckwheat microgreens provide a number of both nutritional and health benefits.
 Despite its name, it is not related to wheat and its gluten-free.